-Long-term expected Investment Rate of Return 7.25%
+7.00% Long-term expected Investment Rate of Return

-Inflation 2.33%.
+Inflation 3.90%.
 Source for the rate is the

-Fixed Income Market Data/Yield Curve/Data Municipal Bonds with 20 years to maturity that include only federally tax-exempt Municipal bonds as reported in
+Fixed Income Market Data/Yield Curve/Data Municipal Bonds with 20 years to maturity that include only federally tax-exempt Municipal bonds as reported in Fidelity Index's "20 year

-Fidelity Index's "20 year Municipal GO AA Index."
+Municipal GO AA Index."

-Last year ending August 31 in Projection Period (100 Years) 2119
+2121 Last year ending August 31 in Projection Period (100 Years) Inflation 2.30%

-Inflation 2.30%

-Salary Increases 3.05% to 9.05%, including inflation
+2.95% to 8.95%, including inflation Salary Increases

-Ad hoc Post Employment Benefit Changes Non
+Ad hoc Post Employment Benefit Changes

-The actuarial methods and assumptions are used in the determination of the total pension liability and are the same assumptions used in the actuarial valuation as of August 31, 2018.
+The actuarial methods and assumptions are used in the determination of the total pension liability and are the same assumptions used in the actuarial valuation as of August 31, 2021.
+For a full description of these assumptions please see the actuarial valuation report dated November 12, 2021.

 Discount Rate.
-A single discount rate of 7.25 percent was used to measure the total pension liability.
-The single discount rate was based on the expected rate of return on plan investments of 7.25 percent.
+A single discount rate of 7:00 percent was used to measure the total pension liability.
+The single discount rate was based on the expected rate of return on plan investments of 7.00 percent.
 The projection of cash flow used to determine this single discount rate assumed that contributions from active members, employers and the nonemployer contributing entity will be made at the rates set by the legislature during the 2019 session.
 It is assumed that future employer and state contributions will be 8.50 percent of payroll in fiscal year 2020 gradually increasing to 9.55 percent of payroll over the next several years.
 This includes all employer and state contributions for active and rehired retirees.